-Enter chrome://policy in your Chrome address bar, and Chrome will display all the policies which are currently in effect for that browser.
+Enter chrome://policy in your Chrome address bar, and you will see all the policies currently in effect on that browser or Chrome OS device.

 Yes on corporate-managed devices.
-On a user's home computer, they need to sign in to Chrome using their G Suite account in order for the policies to appear in Chrome.
+On a user's home computer, they need to sign in to Chrome using their managed Google Account, such as Google Workspace, in order for the policies to work in Chrome.

 Unfortunately, we can't give exact timing on when specific issues will be fixed.
 You can follow the public bug to see when changes are made, when it's marked as fixed, and when it's closed.

-If your users need to access websites and applications in a legacy browser (such as those relying on ActiveX, Java, or Silverlight), pre-install the Legacy Browser Support to automatically switch between Chrome browser and another browser.
+If your users need to access websites and applications in a legacy browser, such as those relying on ActiveX, Java, or Silverlight, deploy Legacy Browser Support to automatically switch between Chrome browser and another browser.
 Test your internal applications on the Beta and Dev channels of Chrome to ensure that your systems work with the upcoming stable releases of Chrome.

-If you do find issues in Google Chrome (e.g. pages crash, Chrome shows web pages differently than Safari, etc.), then please let us know by filing a bug.
+If you do find issues in Chrome, for example, pages crash, Chrome shows web pages differently than Safari, and so on, let us know by filing a bug.